Query-Based Selection of Optimal Candidates under the Mallows Model: Expected Number of Queries and Interviewed Candidates

 The entity of interest is

-\textbf{Case 2.1:} Terminate at a position $k_s + 1 \le j \le N-1$ and identify the optimal candidate.
+\textbf{Case 2.1:} Terminating at a position $k_s + 1 \le j \le N-1$ and identifying the optimal candidate.
 Then, the $s^{\text{th}}$ selection is made at position $m$ and position $m$ has value $N$.
 Therefore, in this case,

-\textbf{Case 2.2:} Terminate at position $N$ and identify the optimal candidate.
-It is possible that not all of the $s-1$ selections were used before and the best candidate is picked at position $N$; it is also possible that the best candidate was picked at some position in $[k_{s+1}, N-1]$ but not all selections were used before the position $N$ and thus the search continued until after position $N$ (those two possibilities do not account for all possible cases).
+\textbf{Case 2.2:} Terminating at position $N$ and identifying the optimal candidate.
+It is possible that not all of the $s-1$ selections were used before and the best candidate was selected at position $N$; it is also possible that the best candidate was picked at some position in $[k_{s+1}, N-1]$ but not all selections were used before the position $N$ and thus the search continued until after position $N$ (those two possibilities do not account for all possible cases).
 In this case,